 `` Great empires are not maintained by timidity``, Tacitus

 Taking their name from the ancient Capitoline Hill, the Capitoline Museums are the most ancient museum in the world, whose foundation goes back to 1474.
-Back then Pope Sixtus IV donated some bronze statues of great symbolic value to the People of Rome, including the famous “She-Wolf” feeding the twins Romulus and Remus.
+Back then Pope Sixtus IV donated some bronze statues of great symbolic value to the People of Rome.

-Located on top of the hill, facing Michelangelo’s harmonious Piazza del Campidoglio (Capitol Square), the museums’ collections are housed in two different buildings connected by an underground passage that will offer you one of the most spectacular views of the Roman Forum, ancient Rome political and religious center.
+Located on top of the hill, the collections of the Capitoline Museums are housed in two different buildings connected by an underground passage.
+This passage will offer you one of the most spectacular views of the Roman Forum, ancient Rome political and religious center.

 This tour will be an enriching memorable experience of Ancient Rome, the perfect complement to your Colosseum tour.

 For more info on the Capitoline Museums’ Collections, please visit: https://www.museicapitolini.org/

 ✓ Bronze statues of the She-Wolf, Brutus, Hercules, Marcus Aurelius

 ✓ Tabularium gallery with a view over the Roman Forum

 ✓ Palazzo Nuovo

 ✓ The centaurs from Hadrian’s Villa

 Admission Tickets are not included.
 Adults: 15 €; Children 2 €